realpython/python-guide/docs/writing/gotchas.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create a new object each time the function is called, by using a default arg to
-signal that no argument was provided (:py:data:`None` is often a good choice).
+signal that no argument was provided (:py:const:`None` is often a good choice).

 .. code-block:: python